adutton/freegal-media-controls/README.md

 # freegal-media-controls
 UserScript that adds media button (next, prev) and music metadata support to Freegal

+# Motivation

+I love Freegal and use the streaming music service from my local public library.
+Unfortunately, the web player does not respond to some media buttons on my bluetooth remote or my keyboard.
+Particularly the `Prev Track` and `Next Track` didn't work.
+Since I use the music while out of reach of the computer, it is then impossible to skip a song.
+I searched the internet for something that would provide the functionality but nothing covered Freegal.
+I did attempt to modify some Chrome extensions that added support to other web players but I didn't have any success.
+Frustrated, I wrote this small piece of JavaScript to fix it.
+I use TamperMonkey to make it take effect everytime I load freegalmusic.com.

+While I was learning about the media buttons, I figured out that I can manipulate the music metadata that is shown in Windows.
+That was a quick add, although I had to introduce a small delay because it was initially firing an update before the webpage had a chance to respond.

 # Installation

 1. Install [TamperMonkey](https://www.tampermonkey.net/index.php) browser extension